 Sometimes the pressure can cause the eardrum to burst and fluid may come out of the ear.
-There is no cause for alarm if this happens.
-You should just keep the ear dry and make an appointment to see your GP.
+Do not worry if this happens.
+Keep the ear dry and contact your GP.

 Symptoms of earache in babies and young children

-Most earaches in children are caused by viral infections which will clear up by themselves in 3 to 4 days.
-Usually, pain relief is the only treatment needed.
-Antibiotics will not reduce the pain of an ear infection.
+Most earaches in children are caused by viral infections that will clear up by themselves in 3 to 4 days.

 A young child with earache might also: